England’s Euro 2024 squad: Who’s on the plane and who will miss out?

 Jadon Sancho

 The Manchester United winger has rebounded during a loan spell at Borussia Dortmund and will be one of only two Englishmen in the Champions League final, up against Real Madrid’s Bellingham.
-But it has been three years since his last international cap and a recall would be a surprise.
+But it has been three years since his last international cap and he did not win a recall.

 Raheem Sterling

-The Chelsea winger has not been involved in recent camps and faces a fight against Foden, Rashford, Grealish and Gordon to figure on the left side of England’s attack in the manager’s preferred formation.
-Sterling’s form this term showed signs of promise earlier in the campaign but it is unlikely he will earn a recall now.
+The Chelsea winger was not involved in recent camps and faces a fight against Foden, Rashford, Grealish and Gordon to figure on the left side of England’s attack in the manager’s preferred formation.
+Sterling’s form this term showed signs of promise earlier in the campaign but it was not enough.

 Predicting England’s Euro 2024 squad